This article is also available on Medium.

-This allows you to quickly code up a hover behavior by toggling some boolean on and off when those enter/exit methods are called:
+This allows you to quickly code up a hover behaviour by toggling some boolean on and off when those enter/exit methods are called:

 The last step is to add this new

-BuildingButton class to our “BuildingButton” UI prefab and initialize it when we instantiate the prefab in our
+BuildingButton class to our “BuildingButton” UI prefab and initialise it when we instantiate the prefab in our

 At this point, whenever we hover the buttons in our building menu, a little info panel shows up with some relevant data on the building: its name, its description and its cost!

 The final touch: changing the text’s color if the building can’t be afforded!

 If you set a different amount of resources so that at least one building cannot be afforded, the matching button will not be interactable – this is what we coded up a few weeks ago, in the third tutorial of this series 😉